ADKebert/todo-app/README.md

 #Welcome to StreamLine's api
 This is a rails api application that is part of the StreamLine to-do list application.
-It main functionality is that users can store a list of tasks with time estimates for completing the tasks and with optional deadlines.
+Its main functionality is that users can store a list of tasks with time estimates for completing the tasks and with optional deadlines.
 The application can schedule those tasks based on what fits into a given block of time.
 View it live at [heroku](https://sleepy-mountain-24094.herokuapp.com/)

 ## The rules the scheduler follows are:
 1. Tasks with earlier deadlines are highest priority.